Rounding

 0.0833333… rounds to 0.08 hours

-But if you calculate money using the unrounded duration, yet display only the rounded duration, you create an accounting mismatch.
+But if you calculate money using the unrounded duration, yet display only the rounded duration, you create a mismatch.
+This can cause (in certain circumstances) invoice validation issues.

 0.01 hours = 36 seconds

-To stay compatible with decimal invoices, Kimai must convert time into the smallest possible unit that works for both systems:
+To stay compatible with decimal invoices, Kimai can convert time into the smallest possible unit that works for both systems:

 - The smallest monetary step is 0.01